Listen to this article now

 What Is Fast Fashion?

-“Fast fashion is a term used to describe a highly profitable business model based on replicating catwalk trends and high-fashion designs, and mass-producing them at low cost.
-The term ‘fast fashion’ is also used to describe the products of the fast fashion business model generically.”
+“Fast fashion is a term used to describe all encapsulating parts of a business model based on copying and replicating high-end fashion designs worn by celebrities or seen on the catwalk, by mass-producing them at low cost, and the effects resulting from such practice.
+The term ‘fast fashion’ is also used to describe the resulting parts of the fast fashion business model, such as garments and accessories, resulting in waste, child labor, depletion of resources, and more.”

-The financial success of the fast fashion model is attributed to its speedy process.
+The financial success of the fast fashion model is attributed to its speedy process and consumers’ desire to associate with celebrities and wealthy ones.

-For instance, a designer label requires, on average, approx. six months to create and launch a new collection.
+For instance, a designer label requires, on average, approx. six months to design, manufacture, and launch a new collection.

-On the contrary, a fast-fashion label requires less than a month to find, copy and replicate a collection.
+On the contrary, a fast-fashion brand requires less than a week to find online, copy, and replicate the designer’s entire collection.

-In the past, fast fashion brands had to attend catwalks or recourse to the printed magazine and fashion spies to obtain original creations.
+In the past, scouts of fast fashion brands had to attend (physically) catwalks to film and copy high-end designer creations.

-Nowadays, with fast fashion brands having armies of people scouting celebrities on Instagram 24/7, the copying process is instant.
+Nowadays, fast fashion brands have armies of spies scouting celebrities on Instagram 24/7, ensuring that the copying process is almost instant.

-If the style is deemed financially sound, the copying-replicating process begins.
+If the style is deemed financially sound, the copying-replicating process begins immediately.

-In less than a month, millions of copies are created and shipped all over the world.
+In less than two weeks, millions of copycats are manufactured in China or Bangladesh and shipped all over the world to fast-fashion retailers like Boohoo.

-While not illegal, the business model is seen as unethical for using child labour, supporting modern slavery, and unsustainable practices that generate a significant amount of waste and pollution.
+While not illegal, the fast fashion business model is unethical for several reasons; child labor, modern slavery, toxic dyes, mass manufacturing, unsustainable materials, in the process generating a significant amount of waste and pollution.

 Fast Fashion Problems

-Fast fashion companies thrive on “low-cost uber-fast” cycles of copying, manufacturing, transportation, and merchandising.
+Fast fashion companies thrive on ‘low-cost-super-fast’ cycles of copying, manufacturing, transportation, and retailing.

 The standard turnaround time of six months, from the catwalk to consumer, is compressed to a matter of mere weeks.

-But, while very fast, the fashion business model comes with a world of problems.
+But, while very fast, the fashion business model comes with a world of problems, as detailed below:

 1. Stealing and Copyright Issues